vonfalk/storm-javavis/doc/02-Basic_Storm/04-Expressions.md

 Automatic type conversions are done when calling functions, so you can call a functions taking formal parameter of type `T?` with an actual parameter of type `T`.

-At the moment, type conversions does not happen on return values, so in some cases it is neccessary to help the compiler by manually casting a `T` into a `T?`.
-This can be easily done by writing `?expr`.
-For example:
+At the moment, automatic type casting does not always work as expected, mainly when the compiler has to deduce the type from two separate types.
+For example in the if-statement in `fn` below:

 ```
 Str? fn2() {
-    ?"foo";
+    "foo";
 }

 Str? fn() {